sawonorin/moneybox-withdrawal-master/README.md

 Once you have completed test, zip up your solution, excluding any build artifacts to reduce the size, and email it back to our recruitment team.

 Good luck!

+## My Notes

+* I did not implement repository as it is not stated.
+This impacted the test cases I could have written as below:
+  1. Test for all errors that is thrown in the 2 methods.
+  2. Other test for domain services and repositories.
+* I added a logger but assumed that the other initiation is done.
+* I introduced checking for transaction repetition within a specified time, 1 minute.